 What is Indigenous Peoples' Day?

 In the U.S., Indigenous Peoples' Day is what people used to refer to as Columbus Day, prior to 2021.
-Last year, the Biden administration announced it would be referring to the holiday, which was previously named after the infamous Italian colonizer, as Indigenous Peoples' Day.
+In October 2021, the Biden administration announced it would be referring to the holiday, which was previously named after the infamous Italian colonizer, as Indigenous Peoples' Day.

 "NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, do hereby proclaim Oct.
-11, 2021, as Indigenous Peoples’ Day," reads a briefing room announcement that was released by the White House.
+11, 2021, as Indigenous Peoples’ Day," read a briefing room announcement that was released by the White House at the time.

-"I call upon the people of the U.S. to observe this day with appropriate ceremonies and activities," it continues.
+"I call upon the people of the U.S. to observe this day with appropriate ceremonies and activities," the statement continued.
 "I also direct that the flag of the U.S. be displayed on all public buildings on the appointed day in honor of our diverse history and the Indigenous peoples who contribute to shaping this Nation."

 So, why was Columbus taken out of the equation?
 We're finally starting to face the darkest parts of our country's history.

 Though you may have grown up with the idea that Christopher Columbus was a hero, he was actually a ruthless colonizer who committed murder and enslaved thousands of people.
 According to Ohio State University, he made his was to what is now considered the U.S. years after Native Americans did, despite his title as the country's "founder."

 Upon arrival, the Italian explorer was met by thousands of Native Americans, many of whom he ended up enslaving, raping, and kidnapping.